Jensen: Frankly, no. Not a chance in the world. I'll be surprised if they get halfway to Navarone. It's just a waste of six good men.

 - Their inability to die gets them upgraded to Elite Mooks in the eyes of the army in the second game, though they're still also considered fuck-ups.

-- The entire plot mission of Mass Effect 2 is revolving around assembling a Badass Crew in preparations for one of these.
-It's explicitly called "Suicide Mission" because no ship (except the bad guys) has ever returned after trying to use the Omega-4 Mass Relay.
+- The entire plot of Mass Effect 2 revolves around assembling a Badass Crew in preparations for one of these.
+It's explicitly called the "Suicide Mission" because no ship (except the bad guys) has ever returned after trying to use the Omega-4 Mass Relay.
 Unless you do a lot of things right, you'll lose a few friends.
 However, bringing everyone back alive is not actually too hard once you do know what to do.
 Now the Non-Standard Game Over that shows how you lose all of your friends along with your life basically requires you to try very hard to get it.

 - Mass Effect 3 is rife with suicide missions.
 The situation is just that desperate.

 - One occurs at the end of Modern Warfare 2.
 With the rest of their squad dead, Soap and Price exact revenge against Gen. Shepherd by taking on the entirety of Shepherd's so-called "Shadow Company".
 As Soap put it best, "We've got one good UMP.
 They've got a thousand."
 And as a testament to their sheer force of will, they succeed and kill Shepherd, along with several hundred Shadow Company soldiers.

 - In World of Warcraft, Thassarian, one of the Knights of the Ebon Blade, gets sent on a Suicide Mission because the Alliance is unwilling to accept him as a Death Knight.
 However, you later find out that Thassarian's superior had been brainwashed by a Scourge agent, so it may have been his doing rather than the general's own decision.

 - Occurs throughout the Halo series: